-Figure 4-45 Access Control
+Figure 4-47 Access Control

-There are four submenus under the Access Control menu as shown in Figure 4-45: Rule, Host, Target and Schedule.
+There are four submenus under the Access Control menu as shown in Figure 4-47: Rule, Host, Target and Schedule.
 Click any of them, and you will be able to configure the corresponding function.

-4.11.1 Rule
+4.12.1 Rule

-Choose menu "Access Control $\rightarrow$ Rule", you can view and set Access Control rules in the screen as shown in Figure 4-46.
+Choose menu "Access Control \rightarrow Rule", you can view and set Access Control rules in the screen as shown in Figure 4-48.

 Access Control Rule Management

 Enable Internet Access Control

 Default Filter Po licy

-Allow the packet ets specified by any o enabled access control po plicy to pass through the Re outer
+Allow the packet ts specified by any enabled access control po licy to pass through the R outer

-Oeny the packet ets specified by any enabled access control p plicy to pass through the Re outer
+Output Deny the packet ets specified by any enabled access control po licy to pass through the R Router

 Save

 ID Rule Name Host Target Schedule Status Modify

 Setup Wizard

-Add New Enable All Disable All De elete All
+Add New Enable All Disable All Delete All

 Move ID To ID

-F Previous Current No. 1 ✓ Page
+F Previous xt Current No. 1 ✓ Page

-Figure 4-46 Access Control Rule Management
+Figure 4-48 Access Control Rule Management

-- Enable Internet Access Control Select the check box to enable the Internet Access Control function, so the Default Filter Policy can take effect. - Rule Name - Here displays the name of the rule and this name is unique. - > Host Here displays the host selected in the corresponding rule. - > Target - Here displays the target selected in the corresponding rule. - > Schedule Here displays the schedule selected in the corresponding rule. - Action Here displays the action the router takes to deal with the packets.
-It could be Allow or Deny.
-Allow means that the router permits the packets to go through the router.
-Deny means that the router rejects the packets to go through the router. - Status This field displays the status of the rule.
+- Enable Internet Access Control Select the check box to enable the Internet Access Control function, so the Default Filter Policy can take effect. - Rule Name - Here displays the name of the rule and this name is unique. - > Host Here displays the host selected in the corresponding rule. - > Target - Here displays the target selected in the corresponding rule. - > Schedule Here displays the schedule selected in the corresponding rule. - Status This field displays the status of the rule.
 Enabled means the rule will take effect, Disabled means the rule will not take effect. - > Modify Here you can edit or delete an existing rule.